 - name, contact details (including next of kin), date of birth, previous school and religion;

-- conduct and complaint records, or other behavior notes, and school reports;
+- conduct and complaint records, or other behavior notes, school attendance and school reports;

 - information about referrals to government welfare agencies;